Virgilio Malvezzi

-Virgilio Malvezzi, Marchese (Marquis) di Castel Guelfo ([virˈdʒiːljo malvɛtsi]; 8 September 1595 – 11 August 1654) was an Italian historian, essayist, soldier and diplomat, born in Bologna.
-He became court historian to Philip IV of Spain.
-He used the anagram-pseudonym Grivilio Vezzalmi.
+Virgilio Malvezzi, Marchese (Marquis) di Castel Guelfo ([virˈdʒiːljo malvɛtsi]; 8 September 1595 – 11 August 1654) was an Italian historian, essayist, soldier and diplomat.
+Born in Bologna, he became court historian to Philip IV of Spain.
+His work was hugely influential and was praised by Francisco de Quevedo and Baltasar Gracián among others.

 Life

 Virgilio Malvezzi was born in Bologna of noble parents on 8 September 1595.
 The Malvezzi, whose main residence was the estate of Castel Guelfo di Bologna, were one of the most prominent and wealthy families in Bologna.
 His father, Piriteo Malvezzi, was a senator and his mother an Orsini of Rome.
 After finishing his law degree at the local university in 1616 he followed his family to Siena, where his father had been appointed governor of the city for Grand Duke Cosimo II.
 In Siena Virgilio met Fabio Chigi, the future Pope Alexander VII, which resulted in a lifelong friendship.